Overlap in Observational Studies with High-Dimensional Covariates: Strict Overlap and Modeling Assumptions

-Because of \eqref{eq:balancing projection}, strict overlap in the latent variable $U$ implies strict overlap in $b(X_{1:p})$, which implies strict overlap in $X_{1:p}$ by Proposition~\ref{prop:sufficient}.

-\citet{Athey2016} propose a specification similar to this in their simulations, in which the propensity score is dense with respect to observable covariates but can be specified simply in terms of a latent class.
+where $b_U(X_{1:p}) := \E\{ e(U) \mid X_{1:p} \}$.
+Due to \eqref{eq:balancing projection}, strict overlap in the latent variable $U$ implies strict overlap in $b_U(X_{1:p})$, which implies strict overlap in $X_{1:p}$ by Proposition~\ref{prop:sufficient}. \citet{Athey2016} propose a specification similar to this in their simulations, in which the propensity score is dense with respect to observable covariates but can be specified simply in terms of a latent class.